Mallaichte/simple-python-games/README.md

-# tictactow-python
+# Simple python games
-Play tic tac toe with another player in the console
+Play tic tac toe or hangman in the console

 ### 2022-04-16
 I was working through the challenges on [Python Principles](https://pythonprinciples.com/challenges/) when I came across [one](https://pythonprinciples.com/challenges/Tic-tac-toe-input/) that challenges you to convert a player string into a tuple ("A3"=(2,0)) for the imagined purpose of creating a tic-tac-toe game.
 So I put my attempt in and then challenged myself to expand that into an actual tic-tac-toe game that you can play in the console.